 - 10.1.
-Prior to appointing an investment manager, the Trustee discusses the investment manager's approach to the management of ESG and climate related risks with the Scheme's investment consultant, and how their policies are aligned with the Trustee's own investment beliefs. - 10.2.
+Prior to appointing an investment manager, the Trustee discusses the investment manager's approach to the management of ESG and climate related risks with the Plan's investment consultant, and how their policies are aligned with the Trustee's own investment beliefs. - 10.2.
 When appointing an investment manager, in addition to considering the investment manager's investment philosophy, process and policies to establish how the manager intends to make the required investment returns, the Trustee also considers how ESG and climate risk are integrated into these.
-If the Trustee deems any aspect of these policies to be out of line with their own investment objectives for the part of the portfolio being considered, they will consider using another manager for the mandate.
+If the Trustee deems any aspect of these policies to be out of line with its own investment objectives for the part of the portfolio being considered, it will consider using another manager for the mandate.

 - 10.3.
-The Trustee carries out a strategy review at least every three years where they assess the continuing relevance of the strategy in the context of the Scheme's membership and their aims, beliefs and constraints.
-The Trustee monitors the investment managers' approach to ESG and climate related risks on an annual basis. - 10.4.
-In the event that an investment manager ceases to meet the Trustee's desired aims, including the management of ESG and climate related risks, using the approach expected of them, their appointment will be reviewed. - 10.5.
-Investment manager ESG policies are reviewed in the context of best industry practice and feedback will be provided to the investment manager.
+The Trustee carries out a strategy review at least every three years where it assesses the continuing relevance of the strategy in the context of the Plan's membership and their aims, beliefs and constraints. - 10.4.
+In the event that an investment manager ceases to meet the Trustee's desired aims, including the management of ESG and climate-related risks, using the approach expected of them, their appointment will be terminated. - 10.5.
+Investment manager ESG policies are reviewed in the context of industry best practice and feedback will be provided to the investment managers where appropriate.

-Incentivising assessments based on medium to long term, financial and non-financial considerations
+Incentivising assessments based on medium-to-long-term, financial and nonfinancial considerations

 - 10.6.
 The Trustee is mindful that the impact of ESG and climate change has a long-term nature.
 However, the Trustee recognises that the potential for change in value as a result of ESG and climate risk may occur over a much shorter term than climate change itself.
-The Trustee acknowledges this in their investment management arrangements. - 10.7.
+The Trustee acknowledges this in its investment management arrangements. - 10.7.
 When considering the management of objectives for an investment manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustee assesses these over a rolling timeframe.
 The Trustee believes the use of rolling timeframes, typically 3 to 5 years, is consistent with ensuring the investment manager makes decisions based on an appropriate time horizon.
-Where a fund may have an absolute return or shorter term target, this is generally supplementary to a longer term performance target.
-In the case of assets that are actively managed, the Trustee expects this longer term performance target to be sufficient to ensure an appropriate alignment of interests. - 10.8.
-The Trustee expects investment managers to be voting and engaging on behalf of the Scheme's holdings and the Scheme monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
-The Trustee does not expect ESG considerations to be disregarded by the investment managers in an effort to achieve any short term targets.
+Where a fund may have an absolute return or shorter-term target, this is generally supplementary to a longer-term performance target.
+In the case of assets that are actively managed, the Trustee expects this longer-term performance target to be sufficient to ensure an appropriate alignment of interests. - 10.8.
+The Trustee expects investment managers to be voting and engaging on behalf of the Plan's holdings and the Plan monitors this activity within the Implementation Statement in the Plan's Annual Report and Accounts.
+The Trustee does not expect ESG considerations to be disregarded by the investment managers in an effort to achieve any short-term targets.